MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/ltsc2021/install-ltsc-preview.md

 - Project Professional 2021 Preview
 - Visio Professional 2021 Preview

-For an overview of this preview program, including what’s changed since Office 2019, see [Overview of Office LTSC Preview](overview-ltsc-preview.md).

 For information about the preview version of Office for devices running macOS, see [Overview of Office LTSC for Mac 2021 (Preview)](overview-mac-preview.md).

 ## Installation considerations for Office LTSC Preview